mishnit/mishnit.github.io/Engg-Manager-README.md

 Note: 'You' in this document is you the engineer/manager.

 # My Background
-I’m an engineer turned manager and have worked with a lot of early/late stage startups and also at MNC like TCS Research Labs for last 8 years.
+I’m an engineer turned manager and have worked with a lot of early/late stage startups and also at MNCs like TCS Innovation Labs for last 8 years.
 This gives me the unique experience of learning what works and what doesn’t at both ends of the scale spectrum.
 I have a passion for using technology to build products that solve real world problems.
 What I am most passionate though is managing engineers and building great high performing but empathetic teams.

 # My Leadership Style
 Key points that define my Leadership style are as follows: